Roland-Sankara/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file/script prints the type of file named

 ### 13-symbolic_link
-This file/script creates a symbolic link.
+This file/script creates a symbolic link

+## 14-copyhtml
+This file/script create copies of all the HTML